Current noise and Keldysh vertex function of an Anderson impurity in the Fermi liquid regime: Collision integrals for the Fermi liquid at finite bias voltages

 \section{Collision integrals for the Fermi liquid at finite bias voltages}

 In this section, we consider the low-energy behavior of the Keldysh self-energies other than the retarded $\Sigma^{r}_{U,\sigma}(\omega)$ or advanced $\Sigma^{a}_{U,\sigma}(\omega) $ one.
-We also describe the particle-hole and particle-particle excitations that determine the imaginary part of the Keldysh vertex functions in the Fermi-liquid regime.
+We also focus on the particle-hole and particle-particle excitations that determine the imaginary part of the Keldysh vertex functions in the Fermi-liquid regime.